People involved in an accident involving a tractor-trailer soon realize that truck accidents and car accidents are considerably different.

 The likelihood of severe injury combined with large insurance policies, highly trained lawyers, and federal regulations often results in intense legal battles that require experienced attorneys.

-The attorneys at The Brown Firm are some of Georgia's best personal injury lawyers.
+The attorneys at The Brown Firm are some of South Carolina and Georgia's best attorneys for truck accidents.

 They have represented hundreds of semi-truck accident victims, and are prepared to serve you as well.